-Georgia offers a variety of film festivals showing independent films, documentaries and a bunch of movies you won't find at your local mega-plex.
+Across the state, Georgia offers a variety of film festivals showing independent films, shorts, documentaries, and a bunch of other movies you won't find at your local megaplex.

 Atlanta Film Festival (April 4 - 14, 2019) - Now in its fourth decade, the Atlanta Film Festival — one of only two dozen Academy Award® qualifying festivals in the United States — is the area's preeminent celebration of cinema.
 The Atlanta Film Festival is one of the largest and longest-running festivals in the country, welcoming an audience of more than 25,000 to discover 150-plus new independent, international, animated, documentary and short films selected from 1,800-plus submissions from all over the world.